 2. The open book represents manifestation – a sign that something exists or is happening; it also represents learning and knowledge.

 3. The Tiger Rampant represents courage, dignity and fortitude.

 4. The stars (in heraldic terms ‘mullets’) represent the five virtues: honesty, patience, sacrifice, unity and diligence.
 In a symmetrical cluster are here representative of balance and harmony.

 Taken as a whole the badges are symbolic of the qualities required for leadership.
 These are a reflection, in part, of the core values of the school itself and have a direct relationship to the school motto ‘Leaders for Tomorrow’.

 The ‘two ears of rice’ represent the flourishing of knowledge and intellectual development.

 British International School Phuket (BISP) Thailand is fully accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 It is also authorised to deliver IGCSE courses of the University of Cambridge International Examinations (CIE), and the Diploma Programme of the International Baccalaureate Organisation (IBO).

-BISP is a member of the Federation of British International Schools in South East Asia (FOBISSEA); the International Schools Association of Thailand (ISAT); and the Boarding Schools Association of the UK (BSA).
+BISP is a member of the Federation of British International Schools in Asia (FOBISIA); the International Schools Association of Thailand (ISAT); and the Boarding Schools Association of the UK (BSA).